Stavatech/Django-Template/README.md

 ## Overview

-A template project for running a Django project on ECS.
+A Pyclops template for running a Django project on ECS.

 **Features:**